 As a follower of Jesus Christ, I can invite God’s presence into an active listening encounter through prayer.
 And He often brings spiritual discernment, relevant scripture and stories to mind in a way that amazes me.
 Even better, He offers hope.

-Active listening counterbalances a talk heavy culture.
-Perhaps if more people pursued it, we’d see more healing and understanding around the world.
+Furthermore, active listening counterbalances a talk heavy culture.
+And maybe if more people pursued it, we’d see more healing and understanding around the world.

 Chip Tudor is a freelance copywriter, published author, playwright and pastor.
 He publishes drama at www.chiptudor.com, books on Amazon.com, and articles on his blog.